Visitor essay by Kip Hansen

 Utilizing Lincoln Brower’s components for the present 2018-2019 winter offers us an estimated 127,655,000 monarchs hugging the oyamel firs in Mexico this 12 months.
 Sure, that’s 127 million.

-One million of something is quite a bit — click on this hyperlink to see a picture (in a brand new tab) of one million dots, certainly one of which is purple.
+One million of something is quite a bit —to see a picture (in a brand new tab) of one million dots, certainly one of which is purple.

 College students of Inhabitants Dynamics ought to discover the graph above instructive.
 The inhabitants of migrating monarchs is just not a part of a predator-prey dynamic however fairly a carrying capability dynamic (through which the carrying capability of the setting is the limiting issue to inhabitants numbers).
 The non-linearity of the inhabitants dynamic is obvious within the numbers, with typical boom-and-bust habits, on prime of what seems to be a gradual decline — which, when the data to observe right here is taken under consideration, seems to be pushed by a change in carrying capability of the monarch’s North American vary.